jjhwilkinson/iwpc/README.md

 Install using `pip install iwpc`

-This machine learning code in this package is organised using the fantastic [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) package.
+The machine learning code in this package is organised using the fantastic [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) package.
 Some familiarity with the structure of lightning is recommended.

 # Basic Usage #

 The most basic usage of this package is for calculating an estimator for a lower bound on an f-divergence (such as the KL-divergence) between two distribution, p and q.
-Each example below assumes one is provided with a set of samples from drawn from distribution p and from distribution q labelled 0 and 1 respectively
+Each example below assumes one is provided with a set of samples from drawn from distribution p and from distribution q labelled 0 and 1 respectively.

 ## [calculate_divergence](src%2Fiwpc%2Fcalculate_divergence.py) ##

-The example script `examples/continuous_example_2D.py`[continuous_example_2D.py](examples%2Fcontinuous_example_2D.py) shows the most basic usage of the [calculate_divergence](src%2Fiwpc%2Fcalculate_divergence.py) function run on the components of 2D vectors drawn from the distribution `N(r | 0, 0.1) * (1 + eps * cos(theta)) / 2 / pi` for
+The example script [continuous_example_2D.py](examples%2Fcontinuous_example_2D.py) shows the most basic usage of the [calculate_divergence](src%2Fiwpc%2Fcalculate_divergence.py) function run on the components of 2D vectors drawn from the distribution `N(r | 0, 0.1) * (1 + eps * cos(theta)) / 2 / pi` for
 the two values `eps = 0.` and `eps = 0.2`.
 The script shows how to calculate estimates for lower bounds on both the Kullback-Leibler divergence and the Jensen-Shannon divergence between the two distributions and compares these to numerically integrated values.
-At the most basic level, all [calculate_divergence](src%2Fiwpc%2Fcalculate_divergence.py) requires is a `LightningDataModule`, in this case an instance of `BinaryPandasDataModule`, to provide the data and an instance of `FDivergenceEstimator`, in this case an instance of `GenericNaiveVariationalFDivergenceEstimator` to provide the machine learning model.
+At the most basic level, all [calculate_divergence](src%2Fiwpc%2Fcalculate_divergence.py) requires is a [LightningDataModule](https://lightning.ai/docs/pytorch/stable/data/datamodule.html), in this case an instance of [BinaryPandasDataModule](src%2Fiwpc%2Fdata_modules%2Fpandas_datamodule.py), to provide the data and an instance of [FDivergenceEstimator](src%2Fiwpc%2Fmodules%2Ffdivergence_base.py), in this case an instance of [GenericNaiveVariationalFDivergenceEstimator](src%2Fiwpc%2Fmodules%2Fnaive.py), to provide the machine learning model.

 ### [BinaryPandasDataModule](src%2Fiwpc%2Fdata_modules%2Fpandas_datamodule.py) ###